sramteke171/python-oop/readme.md

         self.balance += amount
         return self.balance
 ```

 </details>

 ## Inheritance in Python

 Inheritance allows us to build new classes out of old classes.
-It allows us to extend functionality defined in a `parent`
+It allows us to
-class and create `children` classes that extend and
+extend functionality defined in a `parent` class and create `children` classes
-compartmentalize different pieces of functionality.
+that extend and compartmentalize different pieces of functionality.

 Inheritance is a pattern that models natural conceptual hierarchies that we're
 used to thinking about in the world.
 A landline is a type of phone, and so is a
 smartphone.
 They are both in a phone category.
 Phones can at the very least,
 call other phones and receive calls using phone numbers.
 A portable phone
 connected to a landline has specific features, just as a smartphone does.
+They
-They are both types of phones.
+are both types of phones.
 Roughly, this is how inheritance works.

 We can define one general class to model something like a **Phone** and then
-`inherit` the methods and properties of the class to make new classes out of
+`inherit` the methods and properties of the class to make new classes out of the
-the first class, like **IPhone** and **AndroidPhone**.
+first class, like **IPhone** and **AndroidPhone**.

-When we say sub-classes, or child classes, `inherit` methods
+When we say sub-classes, or child classes, `inherit` methods and properties from
-and properties from a parent class we mean the child class
-has access to all of the functionality of it's parent, and
+a parent class we mean the child class has access to all of the functionality of
-it can define it's own functionality on top of that.
+it's parent, and it can define it's own functionality on top of that.

-When we define a class to represent a **Phone** we can add
+When we define a class to represent a **Phone** we can add the basic properties
-the basic properties and functionality that all phones
+and functionality that all phones have.
-have.

-* All phones have a phone number
+- All phones have a phone number
-* All phones can place phone calls
+- All phones can place phone calls
-* All phones can send text messages
+- All phones can send text messages

-After we define what a **Phone** is we can create classes
+After we define what a **Phone** is we can create classes that `inherit` from
-that `inherit` from the Phone class and add their own
-properties and functionality.
+the Phone class and add their own properties and functionality.

 Let's define two new classes that `inherit` from the **Phone** class.
+We'll make
-We'll make an **IPhone** and an **AndroidPhone**.
+an **IPhone** and an **AndroidPhone** (class names are uppercase by convention, but not required)

-* iPhones have a unique `unlock` method that accepts a fingerprint
+- iPhones have a unique `unlock` method that accepts a fingerprint
-* iPhones have a unique `set_fingerprint` method that accepts a fingerprint
+- iPhones have a unique `set_fingerprint` method that accepts a fingerprint
-* Android phones have a unique `set_keyboard` method that accepts a keyboard
+- Android phones have a unique `set_keyboard` method that accepts a keyboard

 ```python
 class Phone: